How to Form an LLC in Ohio for $0

 The LLC operating agreement is the foundation of your business.
 It outlines what members and other stakeholders can expect from you going forward.
 No operating agreements are required by law.

-These agreements can be used to dictate everything, from voting rights to day-today operations.
+These agreements can be used to dictate everything, from voting rights to day-to-day operations.
 These agreements can be used to make it easier for you to prove your company’s legitimacy and maintain its good standing.

 Register for an Employer Identification Number (EIN)

 An EIN is required for most businesses.
 It can also be called a Federal Tax Identification Number, (FTIN), or Federal Employer Identification Number.
-You don’t need an EIN if you have a single member LLC without employees; you can simply use your Social Security Number.

 An EIN is a great way to protect your Social Security number from fraud and theft.
-EINs can be obtained through , the official IRS website.
+EINs can be obtained through, the official IRS website.

 Create a website and your social media accounts

 It is never too late to start building your online brand presence.
 Many companies use social media platforms such as Facebook, Instagram and TikTok to reach new customers.
-Customers also look for websites to learn more about companies before purchasing products or services.

 You can build brand authority and reputation by purchasing a domain name and creating a social media account on at minimum one platform.
-You can hire social media marketers and managers to expand your online presence if it isn’t something you feel comfortable with.

 Your Ohio LLC can be dissolved

-You may need or want to dissolve your LLC in Ohio.
-You may want to dissolve the LLC or establish a domestic LLC elsewhere.
 You can quickly dissolve the business by filing form 616.
 This form is available to foreign and domestic LLC owners.
 The associated filing fee of $50 is required.

 LLC Formation Lawyers in Ohio